Advancing effective prevention, care, support, and health equity in HIV, HCV, STIs, LGBTQ health and harm reduction

 Method of Participation

 There are no fees for participating in or receiving credit for this CE activity.
 In order to receive credit, learners must participate in the entire CE activity, complete the post-test and activity evaluation form and your certificate of credit will be generated.
-A passing score of 70% or higher is needed to obtain credit.
+A passing score of 80% or higher is needed to obtain credit.
 Your certificate will be available on eHealthHIV.org.
 If you have questions regarding your certificate, please contact Beth Brooks via email at [email protected].

 For information on applicability and acceptance of continuing education credit for this CE activity, please consult your professional licensing board.

-For Pharmacists, MLI will accept your completed evaluation form for up to 30 days post-activity and will report your participation to the NABP only if you provide your NABP e-Profile number and DOB (MM/DD).
+For Pharmacists, HealthHIV will accept your completed evaluation form for up to 30 days post-activity and will report your participation to the NABP only if you provide your NABP e-Profile number and DOB (MM/DD).
 Within 6 weeks, you can view your participation record at the NABP website: https://nabp.pharmacy/.

 About This Activity

 The materials presented here are used with the permission of the authors and/or other sources.
-These materials do not necessarily reflect the views of Medical Learning Institute, Inc. or any of its partners, providers, and/or supporters.

 Questions and Answers

-What if I have trouble logging in/ accessing a course on eHealthHIV.org?
+What if I have trouble logging in/accessing a course on eHealthHIV.org?

 If you are a US-based provider, you may be asked to create and/or update your profile before enrolling.
 Please be sure all required fields are completed in the profile form before selecting submit.
 If you are a non-US provider, and are having trouble accessing a course, please know that our learning management system will soon be configured to accommodate learners from other countries outside the US.